victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

     * The `APIProvider` component wraps the `Map` component and provides the necessary context and functionality for using Google Maps within your React application.
 It requires your API key as a prop.

     * The `Map` component itself defines the map element.
-We configure its appearance and behavior using props:
+You configure its appearance and behavior using props:

         * `style`: Sets the width and height of the map container.